 The Hoover T-Series WindTunnel includes a motorized brushroll, accessory clip, crevice tool, and dusting brush.

-For additional information please see our Hoover T-Series WindTunnel review here.
+For additional information, check out our Hoover T-Series WindTunnel review here.

 - Internal cord wrap system is a nice extra that you don’t see many other places.